I've enjoyed creating various kinds of videos for teaching, research, and family fun. Please browse my collection of

 I was on the organizing committee for a AAAI symposium on Lifelong Machine Learning.

-You can download my python reinforcement-learning demo (developed with Carlos Diuk) of the well-known taxi problem, but please send me mail if you try it out.
+You can download my python reinforcement-learning-problem demo (developed with Carlos Diuk) of the well-known taxi problem, but please send me mail if you try it out.

 Summer 2012, I taught a class on Crunching Social Networks (Algorithms) for Udacity.
 At last count, over 72,000 people signed up.
 It's free!
 And it's still available!

 There's a recording of my NIPS 2009 Tutorial on model-based reinforcement learning.

 I served as department chair at Rutgers July 2009--June 2012.

 I declared myself an outspoken proponent of progressive values.
 My spouse and I used to have a little blog on The Huffington Post, but we don't remember how to submit new articles and we stopped.